 The water supply challenges on the Cache la Poudre River are complex, and are just one factor of many that influence overall Cache la Poudre River health.
 No single entity or project can restore and protect the vitality of the Cache la Poudre River; progress and improvement will be incremental and will require the cooperation and commitment of a large and diverse stakeholder group.
 To help address these challenges, Thornton proposes to contribute \$1,000,000 toward the establishment of a Water Innovation Fund which could be used to fund creative strategies to enhance Cache la Poudre River health and address local water supply challenges.
-Examples of possible uses of this fund include: acquisition and development of additional water supplies to add to the Cache la Poudre River; development of strategies for water sharing arrangements between agricultural, municipal, recreational and environmental uses; facilitation of regional planning efforts to cultivate water supply resiliency across all uses.
+Examples of possible uses of this fund include: acquisition and development of additional water supplies to add to the Cache la Poudre River; development of strategies for water sharing arrangements between agricultural, municipal, recreational and environmental uses; facilitation of regional planning efforts to cultivate water supply resiliency across all uses; establishment of an endowment which could be used to fund existing Poudre River efforts.